 Center for Dispute Resolution Staff

 Heather Blades is the Associate Director of the CDR.
 She works full time at the CDR and has been with the Center since 2006.
 Ms. Blades holds a master’s degree in professional writing and a graduate certificate in conflict and dispute resolution.
-Ms. Blades is an experienced conflict coach, presenter/trainer, and family group conference facilitator.
+Ms. Blades is an experienced presenter/trainer, mediator, conflict coach, and family group conference facilitator.
 She oversees the day to day operations at the CDR and works closely with students and community volunteers.
 Additionally, Ms. Blades teaches in the conflict certificate programs.
+Ms. Blades received Missouri State's Staff Excellence in University Service Award in 2007 and in 2019 was honored with Missouri State's Board of Governors' Award for Excellence in Public Affairs.

 Morgan Cavanaugh is a student worker with the CDR.
 She is pursuing a bachelor's degree in physical education and the undergraduate certificate in conflict and dispute resolution, and Morgan has worked with the CDR since the fall of 2016